Gargoyle (monster): Film and television

 The first season of the TV series Huntik: Secrets & Seekers features a titan known as "Gar-Ghoul" who appearance and backstory draw on the lore of gargoyles.

-The third season of the TV series Riverdale features a monstrous antagonist known as the "Gargoyle King."
+The third season of the TV series Riverdale features a monstrous antagonist known as the "Gargoyle King".

+In the 1984 My Little Pony special Rescue at Midnight Castle and later My Little Pony: Friendship is Magic series, a gargoyle named Scorpan appears alongside the antagonist Tirac/Tirek.
+Other examples of notable gargoyles are found in Scooby-Doo, Fantasia, and The Hunchback of Notre Dame.

 Comics

 Gargoyle is a name shared by two fictional characters appearing in American comic books published by Marvel Comics.
 The first Gargoyle, Yuri Topolov, appears in The Incredible Hulk #1 (May 1962), and was created by Stan Lee and Jack Kirby.
 The first Gargoyle received an entry in the Official Handbook of the Marvel Universe Deluxe Edition #17, where his real name was revealed.
 The second Gargoyle, Isaac Christians, is a human/demon composite and a member of the Defenders.
 He was created by writer J. M. DeMatteis and artist Don Perlin.
 Perlin's design was inspired by a sequence in Prince Valiant in which the titular hero disguises himself as a gargoyle.
 During his long run on The Defenders, Gargoyle also was the co-star of Marvel Team-Up #119, written by his co-creator DeMatteis, who later described the issue as "one of my favorite favorite stories".
 In 1985 Marvel published a four-issue Gargoyle limited series, written by DeMatteis and drawn by Mark Badger.
 DeMatteis said of the series, "It was a psychological fantasy.
 You take the interior life and make it concrete... give it substance... and play with it."
+Another character known as Gargouille appears as a member of the Acolytes, and a character known as Grey Gargoyle is a recurring villain.